 The Cook Inlet Beluga Whale Photo-ID Project has been ongoing since 2005.
 The goals of the Cook Inlet Beluga Whale Photo-id Project are to conduct research and education that contribute to the recovery and conservation of beluga whales in Cook Inlet and to provide information to help manage human activities that might affect the belugas.
 Using boat and shore-based surveys of Upper and Middle Cook Inlet the Photo-ID Project photographically tracks individual beluga whales identified by natural markings.
 Over time, sighting histories are compiled for each known individual and researchers are able to learn more about the distribution, habitat use, social structure and reproduction of the Cook Inlet beluga whales.

 Project funding comes through a variety of sources and varies year to year.
 The Cook Inlet Beluga Whale Photo-ID Project was jointly established in 2005 by the National Fish and Wildlife Foundation, LGL Alaska Research Associates, Inc., Chevron, ConocoPhillips Alaska Inc., the National Ocean and Atmospheric Administration, and the U.S. Fish and Wildlife Service.
 Since then the Project has received support from the North Pacific Research Board, the US Department of Defense, the Alaska Department of Fish and Game, the National Marine Fisheries Service (AK Region and Marine Mammal Lab), Montana State University, the Knik Tribe, and the Kenai Peninsula Borough.
-Research is conducted under a scientific permit issued to the project Principal Investigator (PI) and Co-Principal Investigator (CI).
+Research is conducted under a scientific permit issued to the project Principal Investigator (PI) and Co-Investigators (CI).

 The CIBW Photo-ID Project represents work conducted by numerous people and with the support of several organizations.
 In addition to the financial support above, the following people and institutions listed below are sincerely thanked for their participation and support of this project.